runquan-ray-zhou/inventory-web-application/readme.md

 ## Conclusion

 This concludes a detailed explanation of the "General Warehouse Inventory Web App".
 I will include more details as I progress along the way in improving this.
-If you have any questions or suggestions, feel free to contact Me.
+If you have any questions or suggestions, feel free to contact me.

 * Runquan (Ray) Zhou
 * Pursuit Fellow